junh1024/junh1024-Documents/Audio/Surround/Ambisonics - Reusing Effects.md

 Angelo Farina covers [denoising in T-format](http://pcfarina.eng.unipr.it/Aurora/Ambisonics-Denoising.htm) in Audition with SPARTA ambidec and ambienc.
 The T-format equivalent for B-format usually has more channels.
 The main thing to note for SPARTA ambidec is to select the SAD decoder approach, and deselect max_RE for both bands.
 Converting to and from T-format isn't fully lossless, but it's close.

-But Let's say you wanted to do denoising in B-format Ambisonics for reasons of efficiency or limitations.
+But let's say you wanted to do denoising in B-format Ambisonics for reasons of efficiency or limitations.
 Denoising is a operation which subtracts the same amount from each channel (in the frequency domain).
 So, denoising in SN3D would denoise higher orders too much since the amplitudes go down as the orders go up.
 The reverse is true for N3D.
 You can choose Fuma/1N normalization, where the harmonics stay about the same amplitude from orders 0-3, but normalization of individual harmonics very.
 You can convert to/from Fuma with ambix_converter, then denoise with ReaFIR.
 This approach hasn't been validated in theory or practice by anyone else.
 YMMV.

 multi-mono risky.

 ### Reverb

-Reverb is probably multi-mono  safe, but is likely not what you want.
-A stereo reverb has only 2 channels to interact with each other, but in multichannel, a stereo reverb cannot make all channels interact with each other.
+Reverb is technically multi-mono safe, but is likely not what you want.
+It will create thickness, but not space.
+It cannot make all channels interact with each other.
 Therefore, a dedicated multichannel reverb should be used.
-We shall discuss 2 multichannel reverbs.
+We shall discuss some multichannel reverbs:

 - Ambifreeverb 1 , [simply spreads the W signal](https://www.researchgate.net/publication/289958469_AmbiFreeverb_2_WigWare_-_Sounds_in_Space_2015) to the 4 channels.
 So it can theoretically be repurposed for 4.0 or 5.1 surround with the right routing, but this is not elegant.
 - Ambifreeverb 2 processes in A-format.
 - IEM FDNreverb I would recommend as a general multichannel reverb and works for Ambisonics & Surround.
 Make sure to mute the 4th channel in surround or else your LFE will be muddy.

-### Distortion
-Distortion is a special case of compression.
-You can build distortion with any compressor if you set the attack & release to 0ms and a high ratio.

-As with compression, adapting Ambisonics compressor to surround or vice versa, an important point is the trigger channel(s) and channel link, so before you do this, please do testing to make sure the behaviour and sound is what you want.

 ### Gain